Why do Colour Streaks Occur?

 We are going to refer fundamentally to the second option in this article.

-By changing colours from light to dark, this problem is minimized; many factories tend to organise their productions following this premise, but today the market moves so fast that it forces production to be subordinated to marketing demands.
+By changing colours from light to dark, we minimize this problem; many factories tend to organise their productions following this premise, but today the market moves so fast that it forces production to be subordinated to marketing demands.

-So, we must be prepared to face those problematic changes at any time.
+So, we must get ready to face those problematic changes at any time.

-Although you can already guess that the solution is to use a good purging compound, .it is worth analyzing what happens when it is not used.
+Although you can already guess that the solution is to use a good purging compound, it is worth analyzing what happens when you don’t use it.

-Due to the complexity of the different technical parts in the injection and extrusion moulding machines and the rest of the variables in the process, such as temperature, MFI, pressure, screw RPM, etc., contamination zones are inevitable.
+Due to the complexity of the different technical parts in the injection and extrusion moulding machines, as well as the rest of the variables in the process, such as temperature, MFI, pressure, and screw RPM, contamination zones are inevitable.

 John Bozzelli, an experienced injection moulding consultant and scientific, comments: